nabilsupardy4422/nabilsupardy4422/README.md

 > Build it.
 Understand it.
 Improve it.

-I believe the best way to learn software development is by building real projects, understanding how each layer works, and continuously improving the implementation.
+I believe in learning through real projects, understanding how each layer works, and continuously improving the implementation.
----

 <div align="center">